Jeremy Pena Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Jeremy Pena (.439 on-base percentage in past 10 games, 115 points above season-long percentage), battle starting pitcher Chris Sale and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+Jeremy Pena -- hitting .395 in his past 10 games -- will be in action for the Houston Astros versus the Boston Red Sox, with Brayan Bello on the hill, on August 29 at 7:10 PM ET.

-He racked up two extra-base hits in his most recent appearance (5-for-6 with a double, a triple and three RBI) against the Tigers.
+He had two hits (going 2-for-5 with a double) in his most recent game against the Red Sox.

 Jeremy Pena Game Info & Props vs. the Red Sox